dphfox/Fusion/docs/tutorials/further-basics/arrays-and-lists.md

 ![Diagram showing unstable keys](UnstableKeys.png)

-If the order of the values doesn't matter, you can use the values as keys instead, which solves the problem.
-Now, the only time a value is recalculated is when a key is added:
+If the keys aren't needed, you can use your values as keys instead.
+This makes them stable, because they won't be affected by other insertions or removals:

 === "Lua"
 	```Lua